In the mail today, I received the first copy of my new paperback book The Duff Guide to 2 Tone --and am thrilled to announce that it is now...

 I filmed and edited this Toasters video for $2,500, which made its debut on MTV's 120 Minutes.
 I also put together these compilations for Moon: the first three Skarmageddons; Ska United: A Global Ska Sampler; Skank Down Under; This Are Moon Ska I, II, and III; and Moonshot!

 And I'm the author of "The Duff Guide to 2 Tone," which can be ordered from Amazon--and is available in the US from Jump Up Records, and in Europe from the 2 Tone Village Shop (Coventry, UK), Champion Sound Records (Hull, UK), Aggroshop (Nijmegen, Netherlands), and Copasetic Mailorder (Hamburg, Germany).
-Plus, my book will be on sale in the museum shop for the "2 Tone: Lives & Legacies" exhibition (May 28 - September 12, 2021), curated by Simon Reynolds, Cory Barrett, Pete Chambers, Jennifer Otter Bickerdike and Daniel Rachel, at the Herbert Art Gallery Museum in Coventry, UK.
+Plus, my book was on sale in the museum shop for the "2 Tone: Lives & Legacies" exhibition (May 28 - September 12, 2021), curated by Simon Reynolds, Cory Barrett, Pete Chambers, Jennifer Otter Bickerdike and Daniel Rachel, at the Herbert Art Gallery Museum in Coventry, UK.

 If you have a ska or reggae release that you'd like me to consider reviewing, please send an e-mail to Steve at email@example.com.
-You should know that we I am old school and prefer music in tangible formats (plus I might use your music when I DJ ska events).
+You should know that I am old school and prefer music in tangible formats (plus I might use your music when I DJ ska events).
 I'd also appreciate any news or tips you may have about bands.

 All reviews and interviews posted on The Duff Guide to Ska are copyrighted and are the sole property of Steve Shafer.
 Please contact me for permission to reproduce anything on this blog.